How to use your Bioverter

 - it promotes good soil microbes to help suppress pests and diseases

-We suggest two simple ways to rest your harvest so that you can choose an outcome that suits you - create fresh topsoil or soil superfood.
-The resting process cannot be hurried, so let nature help you transform kitchen waste fully into soil wonder.
+We suggest three simple ways to rest your harvest so that you can choose an outcome that suits you - create new topsoil, soil superfood or enriched potting mix.
+The resting process cannot be hurried, but is necessary to unlock the full potential of your compost.

 You can rest fresh compost specifically to obtain additional benefits through garden earthworms and worm casts.